Criterion Theatre: 1996 to present

 From 1996 to 2005, the theatre was home to productions of the Reduced Shakespeare Company, notably The Complete Works of William Shakespeare (Abridged).

 From 2006 to 2015, the Criterion hosted the long-running melodrama The 39 Steps, adapted by Patrick Barlow from John Buchan's 1915 novel, which was adapted for film by Alfred Hitchcock (1935).
 In 2016 Mischief Theatre's The Comedy About a Bank Robbery opened.
 It played its final performance on 15 March 2020 due to the COVID-19 pandemic.
-More than a year later, the musical Amélie opened on 20 May 2021 running until 25 September 2021.
-Pride and Prejudice* (*sort of) followed, playing from 15 October 2021 to 6 February 2022.
-2:22 A Ghost Story opened on 10 May 2022 and ran until 8 January 2023.
-The Unfriend by Steven Moffatt and Mark Gatiss opened on 17 January 2023.
-A theatrical adaptation of the BBC Radio 4 comedy Bleak Expectations ran from 3 May to 13 August 2023.
+More than a year later, the musical Amélie reopened the theatre on 20 May 2021 running until September.
+The first production after that to run at the theatre for at least a year is Titanique, which began previews on 9 December 2024, with an official opening on 9 January 2025.
+It is scheduled to play until January 2027.